-A manual flow site has a site installation similar to that of a manual water level station, with perhaps structures such as slacklines, to assist in flow measurement.
+A manual flow site has a site installation similar to that of a manual water level station, with perhaps structures such as slack lines, to assist in flow measurement.
 Flow gauging is done on a regular basis to build up a level/flow relationship (rating).
 The accuracy of the rating required by the customer will determine the gauging frequency.
 A stream or riverbed that is unstable or affected by weed will necessitate more frequent measurements.

 A continuous record of flow at a station is obtained by combining water level data with the rating.
 To ensure that the rating is accurate over the range of recorded levels, it is important to gauge at low, medium and high levels.
 Flood events or channel modification may cause a rating change, which then requires another series of gaugings to define the new rating curve.
+Figure 2 below shows the size of the flow monitoring network 1990 to 2009.

-Figure 2: Size of Flow Monitoring Network, 1990 - 2006
+Figure 2: Size of flow monitoring network, 1990 - 2009

 Gaugings are generally done only at sites where customers have requested flow information.
-Figure 2 shows the number of sites gauged increased from 1997 peaking in 2000/2001 followed by a gradual decline, while the number of gaugings completed (Figure 3) has remained relatively static.
+Figure 3 below shows the number of gaugings completed between 1990 and 2009.

-Figure 3: Number of Gaugings Completed, 1990 - 2006
+Figure 3: Number of gaugings completed, 1990 - 2009